xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

     * - ``invalid_request``
       - The request is not valid due to the lack or incorrectness of one or more parameters. (:rfc:`6749#section-5.2`).
     * - ``invalid_request_signature``
-      - The Revocation Assertion Request signature validation has failed.
+      - The Status Assertion Request signature validation has failed.
 This error type is used when the proof of possession of the Digital Credential is found not valid within the Revocation Assertion Request.
+(Section 9.2 of `OAUTH-STATUS-ASSERTION`_).
     * - ``credential_not_found``
-      - The `credential_hash` value provided in the Revocation Assertion Request doesn't match with any active Digital Credential.
+      - The `credential_hash` value provided in the Status Assertion Request doesn't match with any active Digital Credential.
+(Section 9.2 of `OAUTH-STATUS-ASSERTION`_).
     * - ``unsupported_hash_alg``
       - The hash algorithm set in `credential_hash_alg` is not supported.
+(Section 9.2 of `OAUTH-STATUS-ASSERTION`_).

-Below a non-normative example of a Revocation Assertion Error object in JWT format, with the headers and payload represented in JSON and without applying the signature.
+Below a non-normative example of a Status Assertion Error object in JWT format, with the headers and payload represented in JSON and without applying the signature.

 .. code::

   {
     "alg": "ES256",
-    "typ": "revocation-assertion-error+jwt",
+    "typ": "status-assertion-error+jwt",
     "kid": "Issuer-JWK-KID"
   }
   .